 More about igneous rocks

-It makes a good stone for grinding wheat and barley and millet into flour, and by the Stone Age people who lived in places where there was basalt were already selling basalt grindstones to their neighbors, and even to people living pretty far away.
+It makes a good stone for grinding wheat and barley and millet into flour.
+By the Stone Age people who lived in places in Africa and West Asia where there was basalt were already selling these grindstones to their neighbors, and even to people living pretty far away.
 Basalt is heavy, but people moved it around on boats, so they didn’t have to carry it themselves.